orbit-systems/io/README.md

 |-----------|--------|
 | codepoint |  rows  |

 where a byte represents a row.
+(The least significant bit corresponds to the left most pixel.)